Nurse Engagement: Respect, Involvement and Empathy. A Nurse Leader’s prescription to 90% green

 It was a life saver for me as a Manager to have the Celpax.”

 But wait a minute, what happened to the group extension?

 Looking at Robyn’s data, she was right in predicting that the employee mood would go down as they added new people.

 However, it only took them 16 days to get back up to 90% green.
 That’s nurse engagement!

-“We’re working on team building exercises that seem to be well received”, she followed up.
+“We’re working on team-building exercises.
+They seem to be well received as we’re up”, she concluded.

 Measure if your leadership actions are working!